EreshKidu/simpleBugtracker/README.md

 This is a personal project, which utilizes the following technologies:

-Backend - Node.js with Express web framework
+- Backend - Node.js with Express web framework

-Database - MongoDB / mongoose
+- Database - MongoDB / mongoose

-HTML Templating - EJS
+- HTML Templating - EJS

-Images storage - cloudinary
+- Images storage - cloudinary

-HTML pretifier - bootstrap
+- HTML pretifier - bootstrap

-Authentication - passport
+- Authentication - passport

-Security - helmet
+- Security - helmet

 In order to run this project locally you need:
 1) Install and start MongoDB
+2) Clone repo with git clone
-2) Create .env file in root of the project and add the following:
+3) Create .env file in root of the project and add the following:

 CLOUDINARY_CLOUD_NAME = get personal code from dashboard at https://cloudinary.com/